eggls6/RubinRocksAPI/docs/source/acknowledgements.rst

 Acknowledgements
 ================

-This effort is a collaboration between the University of Illinois Urbana-Champaign (UIUC) and the University of Washington (UW) and was sponosred by the National Science Foundation under the grant #AST...
+Rubin Rocks is a collaboration between the University of Illinois Urbana-Champaign (UIUC) and the University of Washington (UW).
+The authors acknowledge funding through the National Science Foundation grant #AST 23-07570.

 .. image:: _images/NSF_logo.png
     :width: 200